 In preparing the financial statements of the Company, transactions in currencies other than the Company's functional currency (foreign currencies) are recognised at the rates of exchange prevailing at the dates of the transactions.
 At the end of each reporting period, monetary items denominated in foreign currencies are retranslated at the rates prevailing at that date.
-Non-monetary items carried at fair value that are denominated in foreign currencies are retranslated at the rates prevailing at the date when the fair value was determined.
-Non-monetary items that are measured in terms of historical cost in a foreign currency are not retranslated.
+Non-monetary items carried at fair value that are denominated in foreign currencies are retranslated at the rates prevailing at the tare prevailing at the tare denominated in foreign currencies are retranslated at the rates prevailing at the tare measured in terms of historical cost in a foreign currency are not retranslated.
 Exchange differences on monetary items are recognised in profit or loss in the period in which they arise except as otherwise stated in the Standards.